+That was the hard part.
 As we've already mentioned, after you reach your first million it takes less time to make your second.
 When you start from $1 million, you can take advantage of the effect of compounding on that first $1 million.

-If you consistently put away as much as you can afford, it is possible to have $2 million in 26 years if you contribute the maximum to your 401(k) and achieve a 10% return.
+If you consistently put away as much as you can afford, it is possible to have $2 million in 25 years if you contribute the maximum to your 401(k) and achieve a 10% return.
 Even better, some companies will match some of your contribution, helping you reach your million-dollar goal even faster.

-The taxman even wants to help, too.
+The taxman wants to help, too.
 He'll give you a break when you save in tax deferred accounts like 401(k)s and IRAs.
 If you are in the 25% marginal tax bracket and you contribute $200, your out of pocket cost is only $150.
 Now you have a little more money to contribute to help you become a millionaire even sooner.

 The most difficult part is getting started.
 Once you begin, it becomes easier.
 So, what are you waiting for?
 Sign up with a low-cost online broker today to have that monthly amount taken out of your paycheck.
 Then increase it ever so slightly every six months until you reach the maximum contribution level.
 Before you know it, you will be well along your way to your first million.